 We are very fortunate to often work with very experienced Africa travellers, and a high number of our clients are extremely passionate about African wildlife.
 So where Coronavirus upsets plans for a safari, as it has done recently, most of our clients are happy to postpone their trip to a later date.
 This is what the industry and our suppliers in Africa desperately need.
 Although the holiday is delayed, the income stream stays intact and although this period will still be difficult for companies in Africa, they are far better off than if people simply ‘cancel’.
 As a result we have found it relatively straight-forward to postpone holidays, usually, but not always, with little or no extra cost.
 We appreciate that there are some circumstances where cancelling is the only practical thing to do, however we would like to ask our clients to make this their very last option.

 OUR POLICY & YOUR OPTIONS

 As this situation is very fast-moving, it is impossible to predict what may happen over the next few months.
-It has generally been accepted that travel in June and July is unrealistic.
-No-one knows what will be possible thereafter, but we are currently sympathetic to the possibility that August and September bookings may need to be re-arranged.
-From late September onwards we really hope travel is back to normal, but a great deal may depend on how the African nations cope with the virus.
+It has generally been accepted that travel through to late August is unrealistic.
+No-one knows what will be possible thereafter, but we are currently sympathetic to the possibility that September and October bookings may need to be re-arranged.
+From late October onwards we really hope travel is back to normal, but a great deal may depend on how the African nations cope with the virus.